 And: Remember to Share With Care!

 - What you post can last a lifetime: Before posting online think about how it might be perceived now and in the future and who might see it.

 - Own your online presence: Set the privacy and security settings on web services and devices to your comfort level for information sharing.
 It’s okay to limit how and with whom you share information.

 - Be aware of what’s being shared: Be aware that when you share a post, picture or video online, you may also be revealing information about others.
 Be thoughtful when and how you share information about others.

 - Guard your date of birth (DoB), telephone number, and other private information: Things like your DoB, phone number, and mother’s maiden name are important pieces of information used for verification.
 If a site asks for this information, consider whether or not sharing this information is absolutely necessary.

 UH employees should use Spirion (formerly known as Identity Finder) to check University-owned computers for sensitive information.
 More information about using Spirion can be found online at:

 Learn more at:

 Free Antivirus Software For Students, Faculty, Staff & Affiliates

-McAfee antivirus software is licensed by the UH for use by current UH students, faculty and staff.
-Keep your PC or Mac safe from viruses by downloading and installing your free copy.
-Windows 10 and MacOS Mojave (10.14) compatible versions are available.
+McAfee Endpoint Security antivirus software is licensed by the UH for use by current UH students, faculty and staff.
+Keep your computer safe from viruses by downloading and installing your free copy.

 Register For Emergency Alerts